 With Creo 2D and 3D design software, you can let your creativity run wild.
 Create your product design with simple tools, perform simulations and analyses as part of your concept development and perform technical calculations to refine your virtual prototypes.

 The CAD application PTC CREO uses a single processor core.
-For product design and modeling we recommend the use of a high frequency Intel Xeon processor with 4 or optionally 6 cores up to 4.00 GHz.
+For product design and modeling, we recommend using a high frequency Intel Xeon processor with 4 or optionally 6 cores up to 4.00 GHz.
 Alternatively you can use an Intel i7 with high MHz frequency.
-The higher the clock rate of your CPU, the better the performance of CREO Parametrics and Simulation.
-Professional workstation with Xeon processors provide support for ECC (Error Checking and Correction) multi-channel RAM with at least 8 memory banks and more physical processor cores than any Core processor.
+The higher the clock speed of your CPU the better the performance of CREO Parametrics and Simulation.
+Business Workstation with Intel Xeon processors offer support for ECC (Error Checking and Correction) multi-channel RAM with at least 8 memory banks and more physical processor cores than any Core processor.
 AMD Ryzen Threadripper series processors are a very good alternative.
 Unfortunately, AMD processors are installed in few business workstations.
 One model is the Lenovo ThinkStation P520.

 As an introduction, we recommend a workstation with the minimum of 16 GB RAM.
-In order to be able to process larger assemblies with more than 1,000 components fluidly, 32 GB RAM is required.
-Bit memory errors that can occur in your parametric and simulation calculations are avoided by using ECC memory modules.
+To be able to process larger assemblies with more than 1,000 components smoothly, 32 GB of RAM are required.
+Bit memory errors that can occur during their parametric and simulation calculations are avoided by using ECC memory modules.
 The error correction code is able to detect and automatically correct individual, undetected bit memory errors.
 You can easily monitor the utilization of your memory during a Creo project via the task manager in the *Performance* tab.
 We fuel our business workstation in quad-channel mode for optimal performance.
 Make sure you have a high number of memory banks to easily expand the RAM if needed.

 Advantage SSD hard disks